Skip to content

 Edit Base Plan

-Once you have your products and prices set up in the Google Play Store, you can add your publication to Google’s Publisher Center.
+Once you have your products and prices set up in the Google Play Store, add your publication to Google’s Publisher Center.

-• You will need to verify your site and add a logo to it first before doing anything else.
+You need to verify your site and add a logo before doing anything else.

 Google News Settings